IBM/ibm-satellite-storage/config-templates/redhat/ocs-local/README.md

 If the storageClusterStatus is stuck in `Progressing` or if it's `Error`, OCS installation has failed.

 ### If your OCS installation fails, complete the following the steps to troubleshoot your deployment.
-- Check the describe of storagecluster and cephcluster in the openshift-storage namespace
+- Check the describe of storagecluster and cephcluster in the openshift-storage namespace and look at the `Events` section and the `Status` sections

 ```
 $ oc describe storagecluster -n openshift-storage